 Address: Via IV Novembre 94

 Also known as Square Colosseum or Colosseo Quadrato, this structure was built in the 1930s for the 1942 world exhibition.
 Today, This cool building in Rome is the headquarters of Fendi, a high-end retailer.
 Inside there is a special Fendi exhibit located on the first floor, a cafe, a movie studio, and a plush theatre.
 If you’re in town, you may be able to catch a free movie by Fendi which runs every night at 9 pm.
 The Square Colosseum lets you take a break from the ancient Roman ruins, to enjoy a modern piece of architectural art.

 Address: Quadrato della Concordia, 3, 00144 Roma RM, Italy

 When in Rome, do as the Romans do

 Italian food, with pasta being the most popular, is inspired by the Jews.
 So zucchini, artichokes, and anchovies are sometimes incorporated in their dishes.
 When you visit Rome, always try their carbonara or gricia as they have the best in the world.
 Pizza by the slice is also a favorite street food.
 It’s true that Italians eat a variety and plenty of carbohydrates, but they also include fresh vegetables and fish into their meals.
-So when in Rome, maximize your visit by visiting these 10 famous buildings and trying the local cuisine.
+So when in Rome, maximize your trip by visiting these famous buildings and trying the local cuisine.